 In Unity, open the Package Manager window (navigate to Unity’s main menu and go to Window > Package Manager).

-Under the Advanced Settings group, enable the Enable Preview Packages option.
+Under the Advanced Settings group, enable the Enable Pre-release Packages option.

 Close the Project Settings window.
-Any preview packages now appear in the list with the indicator.
+Any pre-release packages now appear in the list with the indicator.